Gibside, the home of Mary Eleanor Bowes

 To see a simple Timeline about Gibside, click here.

-To read the original text about Gibside from Surtees' History and Antiquities of the County Palatine of Durham 1820, click here
+To read about Gibside in Surtees' History and Antiquities of the County Palatine of Durham 1820, click here

 To see some artworks based on Gibside, click here

 This is Gibside Hall, a Jacobean mansion built in 1620 by William Blakiston.
 In Eleanor's lifetime, the building had three storeys: the third floor was replaced by a high battlemented parapet in the decade after her death, when her son John, the 10th earl, was the owner of Gibside.
 The Queen Mother, whose father was the 14th Earl of Strathmore, always enjoyed time spent there as a child.
 The Bowes-Lyon family gave up the property in the 1920s and building is now a ruin.

 This is a view of Gibside Hall from the wildflower-meadows on the south bank of the River Derwent, where Eleanor has her early-morning encounter with Gabriel.
 The twin oak trees where the scene in the novel takes place are still standing.
 They were probably planted as part of a planned vista or natural frame: from there, you look directly up to the Column to Liberty.
 These meadows, known as Warren Haugh and Lady Haugh, were purchased by the National Trust in 1968.

 The Column to Liberty viewed from the Octagon Pond.
 George Bowes commissioned the statue and building started the year after Eleanor was born.

 The stables, built in 1747-9.
 The grand Palladian design led many people (including Stoney) on first seeing its frontage on the approach from Whickham to presume it was the Hall.

 The Orangery or Green House, built for Mary Eleanor 1772-4 to house her exotics.
 The front faces south-east and there was an ornamental pond in the meadow.
 The back has magnificent views across the Derwent Valley.